adam-page/adam-page.github.io/portfolio.md

 ## About

+03/31/2020-Most of these samples are roughly 1-2 years old now.
+I'm not sure if I'll update this soon or just focus on populating the projects section, but if interested I can provide more current samples of any of the following areas.

 Below are code examples and a short excerpt about any difficulties faced in writing the code or design decisions made when designing the program.
 Some of the formatting is lost in the transition from Markdown to a Jekyll webpage.
 These excerpts are deliberately short and if longer samples are desired, please contact me.
 None of these code samples are perfect, and in some cases I have made significant improvements in my style and approach since writing them.
 I am always learning and improving, and in cases where the improvement is significant I point it out.
 This learning and improvement of the code I write is a *constant* process!

 ## Documentation